Go back

 Registrar’s Office, Ellington 316, 931-221-7150

 The Office of the Registrar, located in the Ellington Building, maintains student academic records (courses, grades, GPA, transcripts, course substitutions, change of majors, etc.) and coordinates registration.
 They offer a variety of student services, including: registration assistance, verification of enrollment, loan deferments, transcript services, address and official name changes, questions related to graduation, degree works and course transfer equivalency.
-If you have any questions or comments, please contact them at registrar@apsu.edu or call 931-221-7150.
+If you have any questions, please contact registrar@apsu.edu or call 931-221-7150.

 The Office of the Registrar is also responsible for the following: